May 29, 2022

 *Name has been changed to protect patient privacy.

 Psilocybin mushrooms are naturally occurring and found in many places around the world.
-They are considered entheogens or psychedelics, and have been ingested as part of ceremonial and healing rituals for thousands of years in various cultures.
-They can occasion mystical experiences and have a popular reputation for alleviating symptoms of depression, anxiety, and other mental health challenges.
+They are considered entheogens or psychedelics, and various cultures have ingested them as part of ceremonial and healing rituals for thousands of years.
+They can occasion mystical experiences and have a reputation for alleviating symptoms of depression, anxiety, and other mental health challenges.

 Unlike the conventional approach of antidepressants, which seeks to “fix” mental illness by covering up painful emotions, mushrooms can empower you to reconnect with and express your feelings as a basis for treating the root causes of depression.

-This is an important distinction.
-Although psilocybin is gaining a reputation in the Western world for exhibiting powerful antidepressant effects, the gift of the mushroom is more than the elimination of a mental disorder.
+Although psilocybin is gaining a reputation in the Western world for exhibiting powerful antidepressant effects, the gift of the mushroom is more than eliminating a mental disorder.

-Psilocybin mushrooms offer an invitation; a simple yet revolutionary opening into the intelligence, love, and compassion of the natural order of the Universe.
+Psilocybin mushrooms offer an invitation, a simple yet revolutionary opening into the intelligence, love, and compassion of the Universe's natural order.

-From a neuroscience perspective, this “opening” is reflected by the way psilocybin affects the brain’s Default Mode Network (DMN).
+From a neuroscience perspective, this "opening" is reflected by how psilocybin affects the brain's Default Mode Network (DMN)

-The DMN is a neural network responsible for filtering the countless pieces of information your brain processes each moment into that which is most necessary for survival.
-The DMN creates our ego, or consistent sense of self.
-Like a conductor, the DMN tells the rest of the brain, or orchestra, how to play the song of “you.”
+The DMN is a neural network that filters the countless pieces of information your brain processes each moment into the most necessary for survival.
+The DMN creates our ego or consistent sense of self.
+Like a conductor, the DMN tells the rest of the brain, or orchestra, how to play the song of "you."

 A strong ego is an excellent tool for understanding threats to your survival.
 However, when the DMN is overactive, this sense of self can become rigid and resistant to change.
-The hypercritical self-talk and negative beliefs that torment many people are difficult to overcome, because at a neurological level the brain considers them to be essential components of self and, by extension, survival.
+The hypercritical self-talk and negative beliefs that torment many people are challenging to overcome because, at a neurological level, the brain considers them essential components of self and, by extension, survival.

-In effect, the mushrooms can give you the opportunity to remember and trust your consciousness and intuition.
-You are presented with an opening, neurologically and spiritually, to know yourself anew.
+The mushrooms can allow you to remember and trust your consciousness and intuition, presenting you with a neurological and spiritual opening to know yourself anew.

-A key concept in psychedelic healing is contraindication.
-Put simply, contraindications are any conditions or medications that could cause harm if combined with a psychedelic substance.
+A key concept in psychedelic healing is contraindication — any conditions or medications that could cause harm if combined with a psychedelic substance.

-For decades, antidepressant use has been thought to be contraindicated with psilocybin because both substances act on serotonin receptors.
+For decades, people thought antidepressant use was contraindicated with psilocybin because both substances act on serotonin receptors.
 Serotonin is a neurotransmitter that stabilizes mood and supports happiness and general well-being, the imbalance of which plays an active role in a variety of mental health conditions, including major depressive disorder (MDD), generalized anxiety disorder (GAD), obsessive-compulsive disorder (OCD), and post-traumatic stress disorder (PTSD).

-Some believe that combining antidepressants and psilocybin could cause serotonin syndrome, also known as serotonin toxicity, which can cause a range of clinical symptoms from mild to life-threatening.
-This condition occurs when excess serotonin accumulates in the body and can manifest as agitation, diarrhea, fever, and increased blood pressure, dilated pupils, shivering, and confusion.
+Some believe combining antidepressants and psilocybin could cause serotonin syndrome, also known as serotonin toxicity, which can cause a range of clinical symptoms from mild to life-threatening.
+This condition occurs when excess serotonin accumulates in the body, manifesting as agitation, diarrhea, fever, increased blood pressure, dilated pupils, shivering, and confusion.
 In severe cases, serotonin syndrome may manifest as high fever, tremors, seizures, irregular heartbeat, unconsciousness, or even death in rare instances.

-However, despite the fact that many psilocybin studies and retreats do not accept participants who are using antidepressants, there is little evidence that serotonin syndrome is likely to occur when combining mushrooms with most antidepressant medications.
+However, even though many psilocybin studies and retreats do not accept participants who are using antidepressants, there is little evidence that serotonin syndrome is likely to occur when combining mushrooms with most antidepressant medications.

-“It’s very unlikely with psilocybin, even with journey dose experiences, that serotonin syndrome will be an issue.
-With microdosing, the risk is far less,” Gehret notes.
+"It's doubtful with psilocybin, even with journey dose experiences, that serotonin syndrome will be an issue.
+With microdosing, the risk is far less," Gehret notes.

 As research into psychedelics begins to flourish, a stream of recently published scientific studies explore the combination effects of antidepressants and psilocybin.

-For example, one study from the University of Basel in Switzerland found that escitalopram, commonly known as Lexapro®, had no negative effects on participants treated with psilocybin.
+For example, one study from the University of Basel in Switzerland found that escitalopram, commonly known as Lexapro®, had no adverse effects on participants treated with psilocybin.

-One limitation of this study is that SSRI therapy has a “lag effect,” which means it can take weeks or months to experience an effect from the medication.
+One limitation of this study is that SSRI therapy has a "lag effect," which means it can take weeks or months to experience an effect from the medication.
 Since participants in this study took the SSRI for only two weeks, the neural shifts that occur with prolonged SSRI use were unlikely to be present.
 Therefore, it is difficult to rely on the data from this study to conclude that psilocybin will work without blunted effects in a patient currently using an SSRI.
-Also, since this study was sponsored by MindMed, a corporation with vested interest in obtaining positive results, it is wise to evaluate these results with a critical eye.
+Also, since this study was sponsored by MindMed, a corporation with a vested interest in obtaining favorable results, it is wise to evaluate these results critically.

 However, while research is still in its early stages, a review published by pharmacists Kelan Thomas and Benjamin Malcolm of Spirit Pharmacist supported the safety of combining psilocybin and most antidepressants.
 Seeking advice from several experienced medical and mental health practitioners can be helpful in your decision-making process.

-Tapering off antidepressants involves taking incrementally lower dosages over a set period of time, which can range anywhere from two weeks to several months.
+Tapering off antidepressants involves taking incrementally lower dosages over a set period, ranging from two weeks to several months.

 There are many factors involved in determining the duration of the tapering process.
-These factors include how long you’ve been on antidepressants, the specific antidepressant(s) and the dose you are taking, as well as overall health and lifestyle.
+These factors include how long you've been on antidepressants, the specific antidepressant(s) and the dose you take, and overall health and lifestyle.

 Certain antidepressants, such as Effexor®, have been known to be especially hard to taper off.
-In some cases, the tapering process can take years, and may result in severe withdrawal symptoms if not done slowly enough.
+Sometimes, the tapering process can take years and may result in severe withdrawal symptoms if not done slowly enough.

 As mentioned, since the risk of serotonin syndrome is relatively low when combining psilocybin and most antidepressants, the main reason for caution here is related to minimizing and managing the withdrawal symptoms of the medications, which can include brain zaps, fatigue, constipation, insomnia, dizziness, irritability, and gastrointestinal issues.

 Many journeyers report that antidepressants can blunt the effects of psilocybin.
-Pharmacist Kevin Lanzo, co-founder of the Psychedelic Pharmacists Association, explains: “an SSRI works kind of like a blanket that insulates specific parts of your brain from things like the negative feelings that appear in a person struggling with depression.
-That 'blanket' effect can also insulate the brain from some effects of psychedelic molecules like psilocybin too.”
+Pharmacist Kevin Lanzo, co-founder of the Psychedelic Pharmacists Association, explains: "An SSRI works like a blanket that insulates specific parts of your brain from things like the negative feelings that appear in a person struggling with depression.
+That 'blanket' effect can insulate the brain from some effects of psychedelic molecules like psilocybin too."

-Some people taper before high-dose journeys so they can remove this “blanket” and gain the most benefit from psilocybin.
+Some people taper before high-dose journeys to remove this "blanket" and gain the most benefit from psilocybin.

 There is a growing trend of people choosing to microdose while they taper.
-However, please note that some journeyers tapering off antidepressants while microdosing still report having difficult withdrawal symptoms.
-So it’s important to evaluate expectations based on personal circumstances.
+However, some journeyers tapering off antidepressants while microdosing still report having difficult withdrawal symptoms.
+So, it's essential to evaluate expectations based on personal circumstances.

-The golden rule with microdosing is to “start low and go slow.”
+The golden rule with microdosing is to "start low and go slow."
 Microdosing coach Gehret generally suggests that people tapering off antidepressants take double a normal microdose to account for the blunting effects of the medication.
-This means that instead of taking a microdose of 0.1 grams, you may find it helpful to take 0.2 grams to start.
+So, instead of taking a microdose of 0.1 grams, taking 0.2 grams to start may be helpful.

-From there, you can evaluate how you respond, and increase or decrease your dosage accordingly.
-With microdosing, you are looking to find the lowest effective dose that provides the most therapeutic benefits.
-Many people microdose psilocybin mushrooms on a schedule of four days on and three days off, or five days on and two days off.
+From there, you can evaluate how you respond and increase or decrease your dosage accordingly.
+With microdosing, you seek the lowest effective dose, providing the most therapeutic benefits.
+Many people microdose psilocybin mushrooms on a schedule of four days on and three days off or five days on and two days off.
 The off-days allow for the natural tolerance that builds up to fade away.

-When tapering off antidepressants and experimenting with psychedelics, it’s important to conduct your own research and consider consulting not only your doctor or licensed medical professional, but also an experienced psychedelic facilitator or integration specialist.
+When tapering off antidepressants and experimenting with psychedelics, it's crucial to conduct research and consider consulting not only your doctor or licensed medical professional but also an experienced psychedelic facilitator or integration specialist

-It is also important to consult with a medical professional on how to restart previous antidepressant medications if that is the course of treatment chosen following one or more psilocybin experiences.
+It is also essential to consult with a medical professional on restarting previous antidepressant medications if that is the course of treatment chosen following one or more psilocybin experiences.

 For further research and support in your tapering process, please consider consulting this guide from Harvard Medical School or exploring the Surviving Antidepressants forum.

-As always, we are happy to support your process at any stage in the psilocybin journey, so please reach out to us at Mushroom Tao and we’ll do our best to be of service
+As always, we are happy to support your process at any stage in the psilocybin journey, so feel free to reach out to us at Mushroom Tao, and we'll do our best to be of service.

 In the next section, we examine some common antidepressant medications to offer a more detailed look into their distinct safety profiles.

-Selective serotonin reuptake inhibitors, or SSRIs, are the most frequently prescribed type of antidepressant.
-Basically, SSRIs increase the levels of serotonin, often referred to as the “feel good hormone,” in the brain by preventing neurons from clearing out excess serotonin in the synapses, the connective gaps between cells.
+Selective serotonin reuptake inhibitors, or SSRIs, are the most frequently prescribed antidepressant.
+SSRIs increase serotonin levels, often called the "feel-good hormone," in the brain by preventing neurons from clearing out excess serotonin in the synapses, the connective gaps between cells.

 Some common SSRIs include:

-As discussed above, there is no strong scientific evidence to support the claim that combining SSRIs and psilocybin causes serotonin syndrome.
-In fact, very little scientific research has been done regarding this issue.
+As discussed above, no solid scientific evidence supports the claim that combining SSRIs and psilocybin causes serotonin syndrome.
+In reality, very little scientific research has been done regarding this issue.

 In our experience, many of those who take psychedelics while on SSRIs report that the SSRI either dulls or negates the psychedelic experience.
 A few report that the SSRI did not affect the journey at all.

-Lola SH, host of the psychedelic education Zamin Podcast (in Farsi), shared an anecdote of her experience tapering off Prozac® and other medications, including Xanax®, while microdosing psilocybin for ten weeks.
-She contended that “if somebody is determined to taper down or quit SSRIs, I don’t see any interference between them and psilocybin.
-I didn’t see any interference at all in my case.”
+Lola SH, the host of the psychedelic education Zamin Podcast (in Farsi), shared an anecdote of her experience tapering off Prozac® and Xanax® while microdosing psilocybin for ten weeks.
+She contended, "If somebody is determined to taper down or quit SSRIs, I don't see any interference between them and psilocybin.
+I didn't see any interference at all in my case."

 Serotonin-norepinephrine reuptake inhibitors (SNRIs) are another commonly prescribed class of antidepressants.
 They work similarly to SSRIs, except SNRIs also increase levels of norepinephrine, another neurotransmitter.